MatthewOzor/autolisp/README.md

 * :h autolisp       to open the AutoLisp cheatsheet
 * :AutolispReload   generates a vbscript to load file through COM and reloads your Autolisp routine in AutoCAD

+Suggestion to map a key to reload the AutoLisp file map <F3> :silent AutolispReload<CR>

 Installation
 ------------